flamewave000/dragonflagon-arch/README.md

 As of v3.0, Images are now saved using a Save Image prompt that provides a preview of the result and the option to save either on your local computer or the server.

+**Known Conflicts:** The **Tile Flattener** feature does not work properly with the **Levels** module.
+It does a lot of management of objects in a way that I am unable to interact with.
+If there are tokens or objects showing up in your final image, you will have to disable **Levels** to get an accurate image capture.

 ![Image Save Dialog](.assets/general-capture-save.png)

 #### Hidden Tokens, Tiles, Drawings